unimined/JvmDowngrader/README.md

 Make sure the task is configured before trying to use the outputCollection, it's computed from the `toDowngrade` files.

-you can downgrade a configuration:
+### Downgrade Configuration

+To depend on more modern jars on a lower java version you can downgrade the configuration.

 ```gradle
 configurations {